steviegt6/terraclient/README.md

 ## Features

 (Note that this list is ever-expanding and not always complete)
-- Godmode
+- Godmode.
 - Journey character access bypassing
-- Fullbright
+- Fullbright.
-- Map teleportation
+  - + options for slightly better fullbright performance.
-- Journey Mode spoofing
+- Map teleportation.
-- Forced main-menu UI scaling removal
+- Journey Mode spoofing.
-- Player ESP
+  - (Gives your character access to all Journey mode features like research, even on servers.
+This does not make the server register you has a Journey mode character, though.)
- - Extra info option as well
+- Player ESP using multiplayer nameplates.
- - Displays yourself as well
+  - Extra info option as well.
-- Forced wide-screen scaling removal
+    - Displays yourself as well.
-- Forced PvP/team-switching cooldown removal
+- Forced wide-screen scaling removal and forced main-menu UI scaling removal.
-- The ability to switch between actual player difficulties (saves the file as well)
+- Forced PvP/team-switching cooldown removal.
- - This, but for worlds, too.
+- The ability to switch between actual player difficulties (saves the file as well).

 ## Contributing